 Significantly, the quixotic and madcap quest of the implicitly Sir Ridley and Tony Scott linked Willhelm and Jakob Grimm-played by Matt Damon and Heath Ledger [a natural for the role, given his appearance as the perhaps Gilliam Terrence linked William Thatcher in the allegorical and JABBERWOCKY evoking Brian Helgeland film, A KNIGHT’S TALE (2001)], respectively-to free the small but fortified citadel of Marbadan, Germany and its surrounding and creepy woods from the insidious and vampiric grip of the latest blockbuster beast to appear in a Gilliam film, the Wicked and CGI enhanced Queen of Mirrors and illusions-played by Monica Belluci-and her favourite and implicitly Landis linked servant, the Woodsman-whose ability to transform into a werewolf made him a beastly and nasty fellow, indeed, and one with big, sharp, slavering teeth, affirming his link to Landis via the allegorical and implicitly Kubrick addressing Landis film, AN AMERICAN WEREWOLF IN LONDON (1981), and played by Tomas Hanak-implicitly roasted the implicit support given to Landis by the Brothers Scott in their film art-particularly Sir Scott in such allegorical fare as GLADIATOR (2000), HANNIBAL (2001) and BLACK HAWK DOWN (2001).

 Indeed, the allusions to such allegorical Brothers Scott films as the implicitly Lucas addressing Sir Scott film, THE DUELLISTS (1977), the implicitly Landis addressing Scott film, THE HUNGER (1983), and the implicitly Landis and Lucas addressing film, LEGEND (1986), affirmed the implicit intent of THE BROTHERS GRIMM.
-The fact that the Grimm brothers succeeded in their symbolic quest to free Hollywood from wicked CGI film art by killing the wicked Queen and the woodsman, in the end, and returned in triumph to the CGI free, everyday reality of the village of Marbaden-evoking the sight of Dennis the Cooper returning in triumph to the fortified citadel after he killed the Jabberwocky at the end of JABBERWOCKY-also implied a hope on the part of Gilliam that the Brothers Scott would come to their senses and stop implicitly supporting Landis in their film art.
+The fact that the Grimm brothers succeeded in their madcap and symbolic quest to free Hollywood from wicked CGI film art by killing the wicked Queen and the woodsman, in the end, and returned in triumph to the CGI free, everyday reality of the village of Marbaden-evoking the sight of Dennis the Cooper returning in triumph to the fortified citadel after he killed the Jabberwocky at the end of JABBERWOCKY-also implied a hope on the part of Gilliam that the Brothers Scott would come to their senses and stop implicitly supporting Landis in their film art.
 Alas, it was not to be, as Sir Scott again implied his support for Landis that year in his allegorical film, KINGDOM OF HEAVEN (2005).
-A circumstance that no doubt caused Gilliam to cycle pensively and moodily before he returned with Bridges with his next allegorical, fantastic realist and gleefully satirical animaction film, not known in Tokyo as SEVEN CYCLISTS, and not referred to anywhere else as anything but TIDELAND (2005), based on the allegorical Mitch Cullin novel, Tideland (2000).
+A circumstance that no doubt caused Gilliam to cycle pensively and moodily before he returned with Bridges with his next allegorical, fantastic realist and gleefully satirical animaction film, not known in Tokyo as SEVEN CYCLISTS, and not referred to anywhere else as anything but TIDELAND (2005), based on the surprisingly titled and allegorical Mitch Cullin novel, Tideland (2000).

 ‘It’s the monster shark!
 It’s coming for the bicycle!’